container-registry/container-vending-machine/README.md

 ## Limitations of the example

 * We use the Subscription Expired webhook from Stripe to remove access to a Harbor account.
 A better way to do this would be to set an expiry date for a Harbor robot account, and to extend that date when an outstanding invoice is paid in Stripe.
-* We don’t send the Harbor credentials — need to send them to customers through email.
+* We send the Harbor credentials to customers through email.
 * Harbor usernames are generated automatically from the customer’s email on the subscription and can’t be customized.
 * Error handling is limited, both for Stripe and Harbor.
-* The test coverage is basic and can be improved.

 ## The most interesting parts of the example